 These atypical models are unusual and innovative, and they’re working like a charm.
 Below are three new charging models for restaurants, which factor more than profitability into menu prices.

 The Etiquette Pricing Model

-Across the pond, in France, a restaurant in Nice also found it necessary to encourage diners to order coffees nicely.
-On a sign outside Le Petite Syrah, customers were shown a menu that requested the same ordering style as Cups’--only theirs was in French.
-Photos of both restaurants quickly went viral online.
+Across the pond, in France, a restaurant in Nice found it necessary to encourage diners to order coffees nicely.
+On a sign outside Le Petite Syrah, customers were shown a menu that requested the same ordering style as Cups’–only theirs was in French.
+Photos of their new menu pricing went viral online.